laygond/laygond.github.io/index.md

 ## Welcome to Laygond's Projects

-My interests involve: robotics, computer vision, and juggling.

 Feel free to use my work as basis for your own proyects.
-I will constantly add links to tutorials that I consider fundamental to the understanding of my projects :blush:
+I will constantly add links to tutorials that I consider fundamental to the understanding of my projects.

 ### Category 1